Recovery FAQs

 For more information on geotechnical assessments, read our story: Recovery office reaches milestone of 1000 landslide assessments.

-Yes, a guide ‘to reading Recovery Office geotechnical risk assessment reports’ is available in our document library on the Auckland Council website.
+Yes, a guide ‘to reading Recovery Office geotechnical risk assessment reports’ is available in our document library, under ‘terms and guidance documents’.

 Property visits